The Primary Differences Between Alzheimer’s and Dementia

 Alzheimer’s vs Frontotemporal Dementia (FTD)

 Frontotemporal Dementia, or FTD, is a brain disorder that affects the frontal and temporal lobes of the brain, hence the name, frontotemporal dementia.
-The primary difference between FTD and Alzheimer’s Disease are the earlier onset, stage personality changes and maintained memory.
+The primary differences between FTD and Alzheimer’s disease are the earlier onset, personality changes and maintained memory.
 Compared to Alzheimer’s disease, symptoms of FTD are much more likely to occur in adults at a younger age.
 About 60% of people with FTD are between the ages of 45 to 60, whereas 80% of those with Alzheimer’s are 75 or older.
 In fact, scientists believe that FTD is the most common cause of dementia is adults younger than 60 years old.
 Due to the damage of the frontal and temporal lobes, many adults with FTD experience personality changes and/or difficulties with communication.
 Similar to Alzheimer’s, FTD is progressive and in the later stages can limit a person’s abilities to communicate and care for themselves.

 Curious to learn more about FTD from a caregiver’s perspective?
 We love this interview with Candace Williams who provides care for her mother with FTD.

 Alzheimer’s vs Mixed Dementia

 Mixed dementia is another common type of dementia.
 It is defined as an individual showing evidence of brain changes consistent with more than one type of dementia.
-Most commonly, adults with mixed dementia show the symptoms and changes consistent with Alzheimer’s Disease and vascular dementia.
+Most commonly, adults with mixed dementia show the symptoms and changes consistent with Alzheimer’s disease and vascular dementia.
 Lewy body dementia has also been seen alongside Alzheimer’s and vascular dementia in people with mixed dementia.
 Part of the reason for the confusion around dementia, Alzheimer’s disease, mixed dementia and the various types of dementia is that diagnosing dementia is very difficult.